axel22/axel22.github.com/_posts/2012-11-25-freespeech.md

 Knowing an answer to this would require a hypothetical oracle device which can decide if a program ever ends or executes forever.
-Programmers have developed heuristics, approximation mechanisms, that are able to only approximately answer if the programs executes forever or not.
+Programmers have developed heuristics, approximation mechanisms, that are able to only approximately answer if the program executes forever or not.

 Different societies, unable to find a proper arbiter (or oracle), apply different